MonstreX/voyager-extension/readme.md

 - New field: VE Fields Group.
 JSON kind group of fields inside the one model field.
 - New field: VE Page Layout.
 Allows to organize layout of widgets and content on a Page.
 Depends on Voyager Site package.
 - New extended Browse Bread appearance and options.
-- Custom Browse column order.
+- Custom Browse columns order.
 - Tabs Layout for an add-edit BREAD mode.
 - Tree view mode mode for models have parent_id field